 Non-Diversification Risk.
 Because the Fund is "non-diversified," the Fund may invest a greater percentage of its assets in the securities of a single issuer or a smaller number of issuers than if it was a diversified fund.
 As a result, a decline in the value of an investment in a single issuer or a smaller number of issuers could cause the Fund's overall value to decline to a greater degree than if such Fund held a more diversified portfolio.
 This may increase the Fund's volatility and have a greater impact on such Fund's performance.
-This may increase the Fund's volatility smaller number of issuers to have a greater impact on the Fund's performance.
+This may increase the Fund's volatility and cause the performance of a relatively smaller number of issuers to have a greater impact on the Fund's performance.